 Once an election has been made in respect of an "affected share" it is binding for all future years of assessment.
-The election is also binding on the curator of an insolvent estate or the trustee of a deceased estate if the election was made by a person prior to death or insolvency.
-If no election has previously been made the executor or curator, as the case may be, may make the election.
+The election is also binding on the curator of an insolvent estate or the executor of a deceased estate if the election was made by a person before insolvency or death.
+If no election has previously been made the curator of an insolvent estate, executor of a deceased estate or liquidator of a company in liquidation, as the case may be, may make the election [proviso to section 9B(2)].

-In terms of section 9B(4), the election exercised in terms of section 9B(2) is binding in respect of each succeeding disposal of any affected share during the year of assessment in which the taxpayer exercised the election and every succeeding year of assessment.
+Under section 9B(4), the election exercised in terms of section 9B(2) is binding in respect of each succeeding disposal of any affected share during the year of assessment in which the taxpayer exercised the election and every succeeding year of assessment.
 It is important to note that the election is exercised only once, i.e. when the first affected share is disposed of by the taxpayer.
 The election is binding in respect of all affected shares disposed of by the taxpayer and not only in respect of the first share disposed of.